oyananrua/MangaEden-Downloader/README.md

 For building the code you need Python2 or Python3 installed on your system.
 **Python3 is recommended.**

-On Debian-based System you can install it with this Terminal Comand:
+On Debian-based System you can install it with this Terminal Comand

 	# apt-get install python

 On Arch Linux read the Wiki: